Deaadman/ItemRarities/Information/PatchNotes.md

 		- Will be less time consuming, and will support all external modifications automatically.
 		- Could do this through spawn rates of each item in certain regions using the `GearSpawner` mod.
 		- Getting values for each item may also be another possibility.
-	- Instead of using custom localization code, switch to the `LocalizationUtilities` mod to handle everything.
 	- Complete re-write of the mod (v2.0.0)?

 ---